 State Rep. Jesse MacLachlan proudly represents the 35th General Assembly District, which encompasses Clinton, Killingworth, and Westbrook.
-He serves on the legislature’s committees on Transportation, Energy, and Technology as well as Higher Education and Employment Advancement.
+He serves on the legislature’s committees on Education, Environment, as well as Transportation.

 As a student of Westbrook High School, MacLachlan knew that no matter what road he followed, in the end, it would one day lead him back to the Connecticut River Valley and that’s just how it happened.